-Students need to have opportunities to work collaboratively in teams and to see the links between their learning to real life problems.
+Students need to have opportunities to work collaboratively in teams and to see the links between their learning and real life problems.
 To help students develop these important life skills we have implemented the Challenge Based Learning framework from grades 3 – 6.

 This framework has emerged from the “Apple Classrooms of Tomorrow – Today project” (2008) and has continued to evolve as Apple, Inc. have worked in collaboration with exemplary educators to further enhance and build the Challenge Based Learning framework.